markdown-stylize

 For example, if you want a heading2 "Hello World" with an id "say-hello-world", you can write:

-A paragraph with some text. {#p .a .b align=center customize-attr="content with spaces"}
+A paragraph with some text. {#p .a .b align=center customize-attr="content with spaces"}will be rendered into:

 <p id="p" class="a b" align="center" customize-attr="content with spaces">